 I've worked with a lot of pregnant women who want to keep running throughout their pregnancy.
 I've selected a few pregnancy support belts and belly bands that I think are the best options for ladies who want to keep running while pregnant!
 I'm not endorsed by or partnered with any of these brands, they are all ones I've found and tried on my own.

-This is usually the belt I recommend to my patients.
+This is usually the belt I recommend to my patients, and the one I used for my 2nd and 3rd pregnancies.
 It gets great reviews for running and can be worn a couple different ways.
-I like that it provides compression to your pelvis to help with stability, but can also be worn with a strap higher on your belly depending on what feels the best.
+I like that it provides support to your pelvis to help with stability without tight compression on your bladder.
+It can also be worn with one strap higher on your belly depending on what feels the best.

 It doesn't provide as much compression to your pelvis as the Serola Belt (below), so people with SIJ dysfunction might not get as much relief.
 However, it does have a nice supportive fabric that is comfortable for bump support, especially with running!

 Bao Bei Maternity also makes the ProBump Belly Band, which is designed for all 3 trimesters of pregnancy.
 It's made of Nylon and Lycra (vs Spandex).
 I haven't tried this one but wanted to include it as an option since the the website boasts "like a sports bra for your belly," so I think it could be a great alternative option for running!